Gus Levy Appointed Senior Partner

 Gus was known for having his office in the back of the trading room, from where he constantly monitored the tape through a window.
 From 1971 through 1976, the firm handled an average of more than 100 million shares annually in trades of 10,000 shares or more on the New York Stock Exchange.

 Beginning in 1969, when he became senior partner, Gus helped diversify the firm’s operations and Management Committee.
-At the time of his passing seven years later, Goldman Sachs had 47 general partners and 18 limited partners, representing a total investment capital of US$78 million and with no partner owning as much as 10 percent of the firm.
+At the time of his passing seven years later, Goldman Sachs had 47 general partners and 18 limited partners, representing total investment capital of US$78 million and with no partner owning more than 10 percent of the firm.

 Like Sidney Weinberg before him, Gus was one of the most respected men in the industry, serving as chairman of the New York Stock Exchange and director of 16 major corporations.
 His financial expertise was equally in demand outside of the industry.
 Gus was a commissioner of the Port Authority of New York and New Jersey.
 He served as chairman of Mount Sinai’s Hospital, Medical Center, and School of Medicine, and as a trustee to the Museum of Modern Art, the Inner-City Scholarship Fund, and the John F. Kennedy Center for the Performing Arts.
 Despite never completing college, he taught investment banking as a distinguished adjunct professor of finance at New York University.